primeDevansh/learningCMake/README.md

 ### Conclusion

 CMake is a powerful tool for managing the build process of software projects, particularly for those requiring cross-platform support.
 By writing a `CMakeLists.txt` file, you can define the structure and dependencies of your project, and CMake will handle the generation of the necessary build files.
 With a little practice, you'll find that CMake significantly simplifies the process of building complex projects.

-1. To generate build files:

-    ```sh
-    mkdir build
-    cd build
-    cmake ..
-    ```

-    This command generates the necessary build files in the build directory.
-The .. tells CMake to look for the CMakeLists.txt file in the parent directory.